 Work, money, and violence often are intertwined.
 Some occupations, such as food service and agriculture, are particularly fraught with gender-based discrimination and violence.
-Workplace and educational harassment and assault directed at women and girls curtail their safety, productivity, and livelihood.
+Work-place and educational harassment and assault directed at women and girls curtail their safety, productivity, and livelihood.

-The ELCA has teaching and policy on gender-based violence that guides this church in greater specificity.
-On average, women, girls, and people with diverse gender identities experience high rates of gender-based violence.
-This violence includes but is not limited to domestic violence; intimate partner violence; sexual assault; rape; human trafficking; pornography; female genital mutilation; early and forced marriages; cyberbullying, stalking, and harassment; and murder.
+The ELCA has teaching and policy on gender-based violence that guides this church in greater specificity.27 On average, women, girls, and people with diverse gender identities experience high rates of gender-based violence.
+This violence includes but is not limited to domestic violence; intimate partner violence; sexual assault; rape; human trafficking; pornography; female genital mutilation; early and forced marriages; cyber bullying, stalking, and harassment; and murder.

 Although men and boys experience some of these forms of violence, women and girls experience the majority of them at the hands of men and boys.
 Racism particularly compounds gender-based violence for some communities of color.
-For example, the

-Centers for Disease Control and Prevention have consistently reported that Native American and Native Alaskan women suffer greater rates of gender-based violence and assault than do other ethnic groups.
+For example, the Centers for Disease Control and Prevention have consistently reported that Native American and Native Alaskan women suffer greater rates of gender-based violence and assault at rates greater than do other ethnic groups.
 Society often blames women for gender-based crimes and oppression, excusing the perpetrators.
 A prime example lies in this society's culture of sexualized violence.

-Objectifying and assaulting people, particularly sexually, has long been tolerated, often to the point where gender-based objectification and assault seem normal.
-Objectification and the normalization of assault are evident in the media we consume (including pornography),27 the games we play, the male role models we idolize, the jokes we tell, and the behaviors we tolerate.
-Many of these distortions spring from stereotypes, of not only white women, but also women of color.
-It is further evident in the low rates of conviction and penalty in rape cases and the high number of untested rape kits across this country.
-All these factors together can be described as rape culture.
+Objectifying and assaulting people, particularly sexually, has long been tolerated, often to 718 the point where gender-based objectification and assault seem normal.
+Objectification and the 719 normalization of assault are evident in the media we consume (including pornography),28 the 720 games we play, the male role models we idolize, the jokes we tell, and the behaviors we tolerate.
+721 Many of these distortions spring from stereotypes, not only of white women but also women of 722 color.
+It is further evident in the low rates of conviction and penalty in rape cases and the high 723 number of untested rape kits across this country.
+All these factors together can be described as 724 rape culture.
+725